 2. Grade Level and ISTE Standards

 Choose your grade level and then block with the ISTE standard.
-Currently (March 2018) there are between one to three task cards for each standard and grade level.
+There are between two to six task cards for each standard and grade level.
 These website resources will continue to grow monthly.

 3. The site is searchable!

 In the upper right hand corner of the website there is a little magnifying glass.
 The site can be searched with keywords to find certain topics and activities.

 - For example, if you want activities that are STEAM related, type "STEAM" in the search bar